 Benefits organization: Enterprise learning focuses mainly on pragmatic issues with immediate benefits for the organization rather than just individual benefit.
 Ultimately training is required for the organization to function correctly, and corporate education in order for it to evolve and develop.

-Training vs. Education: Enterprise is mostly focused on training, while education is mostly about learning though "igniting curiosity" (check out this related post on ‘Learning through Curiosity’).
+Training vs. Education: Enterprise is mostly focused on training, while education is mostly about learning through “igniting curiosity”.
 Training usually means the act of being prepared for something, of being taught or learning a particular skill and practicing it until the required standard is reached.
 This has obvious practical implications for the workplace.

 What happens in educational institutes?